OUR MISSION

 CHRIST CENTRAL IN OUR WORLD

-The VISION
+OUR VISION

 “If you keep my commandments, you will abide in my love, just as I have kept my Father's commandments and abide in his love.
 These things I have spoken to you, that my joy may be in you, and that your joy may be full.
 This is my commandment, that you love one another as I have loved you.
 Greater love has no one than this, that someone lay down his life for his friends.
 You are my friends if you do what I command you.
 No longer do I call you servants, for the servant does not know what his master is doing; but I have called you friends” John 15:10-15

-We believe that the church should be marked both by friendship with Jesus and friendship with each other.As we partner together on mission we find comfort, encouragement, support, forgiveness, and can laugh and cry together and enjoy God’s grace even in the midst of great trials.
+We believe that the church should be marked both by authentic friendship with Jesus and authentic friendship with each other.As we partner together on mission we find comfort, encouragement, support, forgiveness, and can laugh and cry together and enjoy God’s grace even in the midst of great trials.
 Our friendships extend beyond our local church to other churches in our community and across the nations.

 “Your kingdom come, your will be done, on earth as it is in heaven.”
 Matthew 6:10

 “And the scroll of the prophet Isaiah was given to him [Jesus].
 He unrolled the scroll and found the place where it was written, ‘The Spirit of the Lord is upon me, because he has anointed me to proclaim good news to the poor.
-He has sent me to proclaim liberty to the captives and recovering of sight to the blind, to set at liberty those who are oppressed, to proclaim the year of the Lord's favor.’
+He has sent me to proclaim liberty to the captives and recovering of sight to the blind, to set at liberty those who are oppressed, to proclaim the year of the Lord's favour.’
 Luke 4:17-19

 We believe that the church is the vehicle through which the kingdom of God advances.
 More than just a community of believers, the church is the display of the manifold wisdom of God and a witness to the world that God is here among us, establishing His reign of love, compassion, justice, and truth.
 Our desire then is to see God glorified, the truth proclaimed, the poor served, the sick healed, the oppressed liberated, cultures transformed and every area of life touched by the gospel until Jesus returns to establish His kingdom fully and forever.